aws-samples/aws-online-data-migration-workshop/datasync/README.md

 **SUMMARY**
 -----------

-In module 3, you obtained hands-on experience in deploying and configuring AWS DataSync to simplify, automate and accelerate the transfer of data, in this case 10,000 very small files to Amazon S3 compared to scripting it.
+In this module, you obtained hands-on experience in deploying and configuring AWS DataSync to simplify, automate and accelerate the transfer of data, in this case 10,000 very small files to Amazon S3 compared to scripting it.
 AWS DataSync also copied across the metadata (so you could re-access the same objects again via